technicat/TootSDK/FORK.md

 - Added `local` visibility for Pleroma and Akkoma.
 - Added `mutualsOnly` visibility for GotoSocial.

+## PostEdit

+- Replaced `poll` property with a simplified PostEdit.Poll struct matching the API spec, i.e. only containing poll option titles.
+Fixes a decoding error trying to read Poll.id.

 ## ScheduledPost

 - Added `ScheduledPost.Params` so `ScheduledPostParams` can be used solely for requests, no longer need to translate to `ScheduledPostRequest`
 - Handle nil/missing `ScheduledPost.mediaAttachments` from Pleroma/Akkoma
 - Removed throws for missing date (no longer optional in `ScheduledPostParams`) and scheduled too soon (handle enforcement at the calling level)
 - Updating a `ScheduledPost` no longer returns an optional

-## PostEdit

-- Replaced `poll` property with a simplified PostEdit.Poll struct matching the API spec, i.e. only containing poll option titles.
-Fixes a decoding error trying to read Poll.id.

-## Account

-- `avatar` is optional to accomodate Mitra (when user hasn't selected an avatar)
-- `header` is optional to accomodate Pixelfed (sometimes stubbed, sometimes nil)
-- `postsCount` is optional to accomodate Firefish (nil in boosts)

 ## Relationship